signl4/signl4-integration-crosser/README.md

 3. Property Mapper

 The idea of the Property Mapper is to assemble the message data we would like to send to SIGNL4.
-This is all JSON.
+SIGNL4 requires JSON data.

 The property: